nedkocyber/PortSwigger-Labs/Authentication/Lab2: 2FA simple bypass.md

-# Lab: 2FA simple bypass
+# Lab2: 2FA simple bypass

 We begin by logging in with the provided credentials for the victim: